 Language • The primary language of India is Hindi, though many tribal and regional dialects are also spoken.
 In Ladakh, the primary language is a Tibetan dialect of Ladakhi.
 Urdu is also spoken in the region.
 All classes at the school we collaborate with are taught in English, so many of the students, particularly the older ones, are conversant in English.

-Climate • Our base in Ladakh is located amidst the foothills of Himalayas at 11,000 feet in altitude, so students with a history of altitude sensitivity should consider a different destination.
+Climate • Our base in Ladakh is located amidst the foothills of the Himalayas at 11,000 feet in altitude, so students with a history of altitude sensitivity should consider a different destination.
 The climate here is extremely dry, with little rainfall.
 The sun is quite strong, and summer temperatures can climb into the 80s during the day, while it is cool at night.
-We trek to altitudes above 12,000 feet where it can be cold.
+We trek to altitudes of 14,000 feet where it can be cold.

 Cuisine • In India, much of the cuisine is vegetarian, served with rice and/or bread.
 Most meals are rice-based, and vegetables are fresh and grown locally.
 You will find plentiful baked goods, and warm butter tea is common.

 Currency • Indian currency is the Rupee (INR).
-We visit a bank to convert a small amount of money to Rupees at the beginning of the program in Delhi.
-There is also access to ATM machines in Delhi.
+We visit a bank to convert a small amount of money to Rupees at the beginning of the program in New Delhi.
+There is also access to ATM machines in New Delhi and Leh.

 Voltage • Although we have access to electricity in India, service interruptions are quite common.
-Electric current is 230V.
+The electric current is 230V.
 A variety of electrical plugs are found throughout India, so an all-around adapter plug set is recommended.
 A voltage converter may be required for some electronic devices.

-Visa • India requires a tourist visa for entry.
-Visas can be obtained through Travisa Outsourcing Service.
+Visa • India requires a tourist visa for entry for U.S. citizens.
 Putney provides guidelines on obtaining a visa.
+Non U.S. citizens must check local visa requirements.

-The Global Awareness in Action India program is directed by Maggie Strassman.
+The Global Awareness in Action India program is directed by John Linsley.
 If you have questions, are interested in receiving more detailed information, or would like to talk further about any of our high school summer programs abroad, please get in touch!

 How To Apply